ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+of interest to the fanner ami dealer, we publish
+it. and would advise them to cut it out, ami
 stick it up in Some prominent place for refer­
 ence :
 Of wheat, sixty pounds. v